 Law enforcement considerations seem to have been dominating in the elaboration of the new data retention provisions in the 2013 RAA at the expense of privacy considerations.
-The legitimate purpose of the processing and the retention of data are open to discussion, which suggests that there could be a disproportionate interference with the right to private life.
+States bear responsibility to take reasonable steps to ensure that the RAA complies with human rights, and that the right to privacy and personal data protection are effectively protected.
 Increased emphasis on safeguarding the right to privacy is therefore highly desirable, inter alia, in the light of the UN Resolution on Privacy in the Digital Age that might include sufficient agreement for the purpose of formation of a rule of customary international law on the right to privacy in a digital age.